-Emergency Alert System
+Campus Emergency Alert Notification System

 The Blackboard Campus Alert System is the emergency notification messaging system used by Fond du Lac Tribal and Community College.
-The Blackboard Campus Alert System uses text, voice, and email messaging to notify students and employees of campus-related emergencies.
-In the event of an emergency, a text and/or voice message will be sent to the phone number and/or an email will be sent to the email addresses provided.
-Fond du Lac Tribal and Community College students are asked to sign-up for the Blackboard Campus Alert System during new student orientation and employees are asked to register during new employee orientation and/or staff duty day meetings.
+The system uses text, voice, and email messaging to notify students and employees of campus-related emergencies.
+It will also be used to notify students and employees when the campus is closed due to weather conditions.

-The Blackboard Campus Alert System is an opt-in system and students must register to receive alerts.
-Students are encouraged to sign up for this service to keep informed of campus wide emergencies.
-Sign up is at the following link: https://fdltcc.bbcportal.com.
+The Campus Alert System is an opt-in system and students and employees must register in order to receive emergency alerts.
+In the event of an emergency, a text and/or voice message will be sent to the phone number and/or an email will be sent to the email address provided.

+Fond du Lac Tribal and Community College students are asked to sign-up for the Campus Alert System during new student orientation and employees are asked to register during new employee orientation and staff duty day meetings.
+Reminders to sign up and directions for the opt-in system are also sent via email each semester.
 Signing up is a simple process of creating a username and password and having it verified through the student's or employee's email account.
 Directions are available at http://fdltcc.edu/current-students/eservices/